-The AP French Language and Culture course is structured around the six College Board suggested themes: Global Challenges, Science and Technology, Contemporary Life, Personal and Public Identities, Families and Communities, and Beauty and Aesthetics.
-We use authentic materials (podcasts, newspaper articles, television programs, films and other materials from various francophone speaking countries to explore these themes and better understand how they impact life in French-speaking countries, as well as the student's home country.
+This honors level course explores six essential themes: Global Challenges, Science and Technology, Contemporary Life, Personal and Public Identities, Families and Communities, and Beauty and Aesthetics.
+We use authentic materials-podcasts, newspaper articles, television programs, films, and other materials from various francophone speaking countries-to explore these themes and better understand how they impact life in French-speaking countries, as well as the student's home country.
+Students in the course are encouraged to sit for the AP French exam, offered at Drew in May.

 It is expected that students entering this class will already have developed a strong grammatical base in French and should be able to express themselves orally and in writing with a fair amount of accuracy and fluency.
 Some grammatical and lexical topics will be addressed in this course, focusing on the difference between formal and informal registers and written academic language versus spoken colloquial language.
-You will prepare for the AP Exam in part by completing tasks mirroring those seen on the actual AP Exam under the same time constraints of the official exam.
+Students will be prepared for the AP French exam by completing tasks mirroring those seen on the actual test under the same time constraints.

-Prerequisites: Department approval is required for Honors/AP level courses.
-Approval is based on teacher recommendation, previous academic performance in language courses, and an additional placement test
+Prerequisites: Department approval is required for honors-level courses.
+Approval is based on teacher recommendation, previous academic performance in language courses, and an additional placement test.